Shanks7980-blip/ZoneInternetGamesServer/README.md

   * `-x` (`--xp`): For injecting the client DLL into any Windows XP game **(x86 only!)**.
 * `-r` (`--repeat`): See [Using DLL Injector on multiple instances](#using-dll-injector-on-multiple-instances). *Default: 0*

+### Automatic Monitor (NEW for Windows XP!)

+The MonitorApp provides automatic injection capabilities for Windows XP games:

+* **Background Operation**: Runs silently without user intervention
+* **Multi-instance Support**: Automatically handles multiple simultaneous game instances
+* **Automatic Detection**: Injects into game instances as they are launched
+* **Continuous Monitoring**: Watches for new game instances indefinitely

+#### Usage

+Simply run `MonitorApp.exe` and it will automatically handle all game injection for Windows XP games.
+No command-line arguments needed!

 ## Building

 To build any of the projects, open up the respective project file (.vcxproj) in Visual Studio and build from there.